g4s8/openbots/site/content/quickstart/4_start_bot.md

 ```bash
 env BOT_TOKEN="110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw" ./openbots -config bot.yml
 ```
-Use your bot token from previous step instead of placeholder for `BOT_TOKEN` environent variable.
+Use your bot token from previous step instead of placeholder for `BOT_TOKEN` environment variable.

 That's all - you can find your bot in telegram and click "Start" button,